PolinaKlochko/Python_project/README.md

 *A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in India.*
 ### Insights:
-- Specialized skills like MongoDB, Looker, and Spark offer the highest salaries (>$110K) despite being less common in job listings, indicating high value and low supply.
+- Specialized skills like MongoDB, Looker, and Spark command the highest salaries (over $110K), despite appearing in less than 20% of job listings, highlighting their high value and scarcity.
-- Widely required tools like SQL, Excel, and Python appear in 40–50% of job posts but offer moderate salaries (~$96K–$98K), showing they're essential but not highly paid alone.
+- Essential skills like SQL, Excel, and Python are prevalent in 40–50% of job postings but offer moderate salaries (~$96K–$98K), indicating they are foundational yet not highly lucrative on their own.
-- Tools like Power BI and Tableau strike the best balance—they are fairly common and offer strong median salaries (~$108K–$112K), making them optimal for career growth.
+- Tools such as Power BI and Tableau strike an optimal balance, with 20–30% job demand and robust median salaries (~$108K–$112K), making them ideal for career advancement.
 ## Visualizing Different Techonologies
 Let's visualize the different technologies as well in the graph.
 We'll add color labels based on the technology (e.g., {Programming: Python})
 ### Visualize Data